Geneva Airport: Terminal 1

-Terminal 1, also known as Main terminal (M) is divided into 5 piers, A, B, C, D and F.

-Piers A, B, C and D are located in the Swiss side of Terminal 1.
+Terminal 1, also known as Main terminal (M) is divided into 5 piers, A, B, C, D and F. Piers A, B, C and D are located in the Swiss side of Terminal 1.
 Passengers travelling from these gates (to Swiss or international destinations) check in at the main check-in hall and use the central security check above the check in hall.
-Pier A is located directly in front of the main shopping area and serves destinations in the Schengen area.
+Pier A is located directly in front of the main shopping area and serves destinations in the Schengen area and domestic flight to Zürich.
 Pier B consists of two non-Schengen circular satellite buildings which are reached from the shopping area via an underground walkway, which also houses passport control.
 Pier C, also non-Schengen, is to the right of Pier A and houses long haul flights using wide body aircraft.
 Pier D consists of one circular satellite and one bus gate building, which is split between Schengen and non-Schengen passengers on different floors.
 These are reached via underground walkways from the left end of Pier A.

 Before Switzerland's integration into the Schengen Area in 2008, Pier F, also known as the French Sector, was used exclusively for passengers arriving from, or departing to destinations in France.
 It has two gates with jet bridges and four bus gates.
-The French Sector exists as a stipulation of an agreement between France and the Canton of Geneva dating from the 1960s, and enables travel between the neighboring French region of the Pays de Gex and the airport while avoiding Swiss territory and customs.
+The French Sector exists as a stipulation of an agreement between France and the Canton of Geneva dating from the 1960s, and enables travel between the neighboring French region of Pays de Gex and the airport while avoiding Swiss territory and customs.
 The French Sector area still exists for passengers arriving from French destinations who wish to exit directly to French territory and avoid Swiss customs controls, although passport control and immigration checks have been dropped as part of the Schengen Treaty.
 Buses to French ski resorts south of Geneva nowadays use the Swiss sector, since the road distance is much shorter through Geneva, and the passport control is dropped also at the border south of Geneva.

 In June 2016, Geneva Airport management announced that they will start upgrading the main check-in hall in terminal 1.
 This will add one thousand square metres to the actual check-in area and help to cope with the higher passenger volume that the airport faces every year.
 The renovated check-in hall was fully opened by the end of 2017.